abdrahmansoltan/Learning-Notes/Interviews/Summarized-Topics.md

     - Utility library for common Vue composables.

 - **Hydration**

+  > It's the process of reusing server-rendered HTML on the client side, allowing for a faster initial load and improved SEO.

   - Fixes issues with SSR apps where static HTML and data mismatch.
   - Use `<ClientOnly/>` to render components on the client side only.
   - Note: Using `<ClientOnly/>` disables SSR benefits for that component.